-- o Requires at least 3 feet social distancing be maintained during travel in employer-provided vehicles. - o Requires that facial coverings be worn by passengers and by the driver in employer-provided vehicles. - Requires high-contact areas in employer-provided vehicles be sanitized before each trip or at least two times daily if in continuous use. - Requires that the employer provide training to employees about the need to ensure appropriate social distancing when in their personal vehicles.
+- Requires at least 3 feet social distancing be maintained during travel in employer-provided vehicles. - Requires that facial coverings be worn by passengers and by the driver in employer-provided vehicles. - Requires high-contact areas in employer-provided vehicles be sanitized before each trip or at least two times daily if in continuous use. - Requires that the employer provide training to employees about the need to ensure appropriate social distancing when in their personal vehicles.

-For more information, go to OSHA.oregon.gov or osha.oregon.gov/OSHARules/adopted/2020/ao2-2020-text-emergency-rules-ag-covid.pdf
+For more information, go to OSHA.oregon.gov or www.oregon.gov/gov/admin/Pages/eo_20-58.aspx